-'''

 allocate-foreign-object type &optional size => ptr

-'''

-'''

-type The type of foreign object to allocate.
-This parameter is evaluated.
+- type The type of foreign object to allocate.
+This parameter is evaluated. - size An optional size parameter that is evaluated.
+If specified, allocates and returns an array of type that is size members long.
+This parameter is evaluated. - ptr A pointer to the foreign object.

-'''

-ptr A pointer to the foreign object.